-This is completely fine, just make sure you are thinking the rooms and lights in your house your house.
+This is completely fine, just make sure you keep in mind the rooms and lights in your house.

-It’s all up to preference so customize how your smart lights & switches depending on your lifestyle.
+It’s all up to preference so customize your smart lights and switches depending on your lifestyle.

 Will My Smart Bulb Waste Energy Always Being on?

 Smart bulbs are always drawing energy even if they are “off”.
 They draw an extremely small amount of energy.
 No worries, this isn’t as bad as it sounds.
 The amount of energy drawn is so small, you will barely notice.

 The amount of power used is so tiny that it would take you 2-3 months for that single smart bulb to use 1 kWh of energy.

 It comes out to less than 2 cents a month.